PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 where:

-* ``h`` is the qubit Hamiltonian of the molecule represented as PennyLane Hamiltonian, and
+* ``h`` is the qubit Hamiltonian of the molecule represented as a PennyLane Hamiltonian, and

 * ``nr_qubits`` is the number of qubits operators needed to represent it.